gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 In order to assess the model performance, make sure to have the ground truth saved in a specific folder and specify the directory when calling the function:<br/>
 measure_performance( ... ,path_ground_truth= < path to ground truth >.csv)

+Run the Performance.py script to see the roc curve.